TypicalRandomNerd/cpp-notes/README.md

 If you include your namespaces globally, you don't have to declare them in-line in your code.

->**NOTE:** Not to be confused with the actual _#include_ line, which is for libraries.
+>**NOTE:** Not to be confused with the actual `#include` line, which is for libraries.

 It is already becoming a lot and we haven't even set our first variable yet, but without these foundational skills you will not be able to understand how to get beyond a basic "Hello, world!" program.

 ## New Line
 Remember how I said C++ is an incredibly stupid and cryptic language and it will only do what you explicitly tell it to?
 The same comes to a new line.
-If you try to run cout statements in succession to print multiple lines of text, C++ will start the next line right against the end of the preceding line unless you tell it to break a new line.
+If you try to run `cout` statements in succession to print multiple lines of text, C++ will start the next line right against the end of the preceding line (on the same line) unless you tell it to break a new line.

 **Code:**